Gogi213/arb1/docs/dependencies.md

 # System Dependencies Map
 **Version:** 1.0 (Created on 2025-11-18)

 This document outlines the dependencies between the three main projects: `collections`, `trader`, and `analyzer`.
+For definitions of key terms, see the [Glossary](glossary.md).

 ```mermaid
 graph TD